Our paper "Additive Pattern Databases for Decoupled Search" received the Best Paper Award at SoCS'22. You can read the paper here.

 Our paper "Operator-Potential Heuristics for Symbolic Search" received an Outstanding Paper Award, Honorable Mention at AAAI'22, probably the most prestigious conference in Artificial Intelligence!

 If you are curious, check the CS-news article about the paper.
-You can also check the preliminary version here.
+You can also check the paper here.

 I am currently an Associate Professor at the Department of Computer Science, Aalborg University, Denmark, within the Distributed, Embedded, and Intelligent Systems (DEIS) Unit.